nanjingboy/nvmw/README.md

 ##Warnings
 >- It doesn't work in Windows Powershell
 >- You should install a system version Node with Windows installer

 ## Release History
+_2013-10-30   v0.1.2   Exit Node process while switch or switch-deactivate run failed_

 _2013-10-30   v0.1.1   Add switch and switch-deactivate commands_

 _2013-10-05   v0.1.0   Release the first version_